Sparse Bayesian Optimization: EXPERIMENTS

 \paragraph{Ranking sourcing system simulation:} The sourcing component of a recommendation system is responsible for retrieving a collection of items that are sent to the ranking algorithm for scoring.
 Items are retrieved from multiple sources, for instance that may represent different aspects of the user interest taxonomy~\citep{wilhelm2018dpp}.
 Querying for more items can potentially improve the quality of the recommendation system, but comes at the cost of increasing the infrastructure load.
 In addition, each source may require individual maintenance; thus, deprecating poor sources could reduce technical debt and maintenance costs of an entire recommendation system~\citep{techdebt}.
 Our goal is thus to identify a retrieval policy that uses a minimal number of sources while still maximizing the ranking quality score, measured by a function of content relevance and infrastructure load.

-We developed a novel simulation of a recommender sourcing system that simulates the quality and infrastructure load of recommendations produced by a particular sourcing policy.
+We developed a simulation of a recommender sourcing system that simulates the quality and infrastructure load of recommendations produced by a particular sourcing policy.
 The sourcing system is modeled as a topic model, where each source has a different distribution over topics, and topics have different levels of relevance to the user.
-When two sources are (topically) similar to one another, they may obtain duplicate items, which will not improve recommendation quality.
-Furthermore, each source has a cost associated with it, and retrieving more items from a source results in greater infrastructure load.
+When two sources are (topically) similar, they may obtain duplicate items, which will not improve recommendation quality.

-We consider a $25$-dimensional retrieval policy in which each parameter specifies the number of items retrieved from a particular source.
-Our desired sparsity is thus to set parameters to $0$, i.e., turning off the source.
-See Section~\ref{sec:sourcing_setup} for more details.
+We consider a $25$D retrieval policy in which each parameter specifies the number of items retrieved from a particular source.
+Our desired sparsity is to set parameters to $0$ ($\boldx^s$ = $\bold0$), i.e., turning off the source.
+See Sec.~\ref{sec:sourcing_setup} for more details.
 We used $8$ initial points and ran $100$ trials for all the methods.
 Fig.~\ref{fig:real_world} (Left) shows that SEBO-$L_0$ performed the best in optimizing the ranking quality score under different sparsity levels.
 Sobol and GPEI could not find sparse policies and obtained worse quality scores even with $25$ active parameters.
 IR and SAASBO performed similarly, and ER with the larger regularization parameter $\lambda=0.01$ achieved higher quality score with less than $10$ active dimensions.